 At the center of the war is the regime of President Bashar al-Assad, a close ally of Russian President Vladimir Putin, which has been accused of intentionally spreading lies about the Syria conflict in Western media.

-For years, even prior to the war, Assad has used public relation tactics in an attempt to improve his image in the West.
+For years, even prior to the war, Assad has reportedly used public relation tactics in an attempt to improve his image in the West.
 Now, nearly a decade into the war, it has been alleged that Western journalists and politicians have been paid to act as PR agents for Assad’s regime.
-In doing so, they have helped to obscure horrific human rights abuses, including multiple chemical attacks.

 PR agents of Bashar al-Assad

-As the president of Syria – and the son of the previous president – Assad has numerous powerful allies, none more so than Russia’s Putin who has supported Assad’s prolonged war with the pro-democracy opposition in Syria both militarily and financially.
+As the president of Syria – and the son of the previous president – Assad has numerous powerful allies, such as Russia’s Putin who has supported Assad’s prolonged war with the pro-democracy opposition in Syria both militarily and financially.

 Perhaps the most influential politician in the United States to actively promote Assad’s cause is US House Representative Tulsi Gabbard, who was for a time a candidate for the Democratic presidential nomination.
 Gabbard met Assad in 2017 for a “fact-finding” mission and since then has refused to publicly denounce Assad’s actions.
 This has led Senator Kamala Harris, among others, to label Gabbard an “apologist” for Assad.